Skip to Content

 Chicken livers at Grenoble image

-Last year when we went to Switzerland, we visited Grenoble, in France and when we went to a restaurant for lunch, on the menu of the day they served chicken liver with green salad.
+When we went to Switzerland, we visited Grenoble, in France and when we went to a restaurant for lunch, on the menu of the day they served chicken liver with green salad.

 We loved it so much that when we came back I tried to remember all the flavours to make a similar dish.
 I added more ingredients than the French salad, which we liked.